Maharana Pratap Singh Biography- 1572- 1597

 Maharana Pratap History is very important in the History of India.
-He makes us realize the importance of freedom and we should fight for it.
-Furthermore, He was always an ideal person who sacrificed his whole life for the nation.
+He makes us realize the importance of freedom, and we should fight for it.
+Furthermore, he was always an ideal person who sacrificed his whole life for the nation.

 Let’s start with the meaning of Maharana,

-Maharana was a Rajaputi title used for kings in Rajasthan, assumed as a sign of pride, perseverance, gallantry.
+Maharana was a Rajaputi title used for kings in Rajasthan, assumed as a sign of pride, perseverance, and gallantry.

 Sisodiya Dynasty

-The cold war with Envious Traitors
+The Cold War with Envious Traitors

 As expected, Pratap was very valiant from his childhood.
 His stepmother always tried to keep Pratap away from the throne.